apache/flink/docs/dev/table/connect.zh.md

 <span class="label label-danger">Attention</span> For prototyping purposes only!

 The old CSV format allows to read and write comma-separated rows using the filesystem connector.
+The format schema is derived from the desired table schema.

 This format describes Flink's non-standard CSV table source/sink.
 In the future, the format will be replaced by a proper RFC-compliant version.
 Use the RFC-compliant CSV format when writing to Kafka.